gulien/orbit/README.md

-The [Go documentation](https://golang.org/pkg/text/template/) and the [Hugo documentation](http://gohugo.io/templates/go-templates/) cover a lot of feature that aren't mentioned here.
+The [Go documentation](https://golang.org/pkg/text/template/) and the [Hugo documentation](http://gohugo.io/templates/go-templates/) cover a lot of features that aren't mentioned here.
 Don't hesitate to take a look at these links to understood the *Go* template engine! :smiley:

 ### Command description